 The lights go out, but the beat goes on!
-In a unique display of artistic savour faire, allied with extraordinary je ne sais quoi, Martin Gordon releases his cri de coeur: Thanks For All the Fish, available as CD with lyric sheet, as vinyl and as download.
+In a unique display of artistic savour faire, allied with extraordinary je ne sais quoi, Martin Gordon releases his cri de coeur: Thanks For All the Fish, available as CD with free lyric sheet, as vinyl and as download.

 - Hear the Fishy video-preview over there on the right.

 - You want to know what’s on the album?
 Go to the track listing.

 - You want to know about the desirable lifestyle-enhancing lyric sheet?
 Go to the free lyric sheet.

 - A slice of vinyl with that lyric sheet, sir?
 Hmmm, suits you!

 - Can’t wait to buy immediately Fish in case it goes off?
 Go to the Fish shop.

 - Rather nervous about all this and keen to read what the critics say before committing yourself?
 Read all about it!

 Well, let’s see.
 Neil Postman once said that everything is entertainment, including politics and science.
 Even reality is entertainment, said he.
 But blimey, who needs reality, let’s see what’s on the other channel.
 What can mankind, and that includes women, do about the creeping omnipotence of amusement?
 Flee the planet, just like the dolphins in the Hitchhikers Guide?
 The aliens will no doubt welcome us with open tentacles, especially given that we’re so welcoming and friendly and just so damn nice.